 Recognizing The Signs Of A Ritalin Overdose

 Taking an excessive amount of Ritalin, or mixing it with other drugs, can lead to overdose.
-If someone is showing signs of a Ritalin overdose, consider seeking medical attention right away.
+If someone is showing signs of a Ritalin overdose, seek medical attention right away.

 Signs of a Ritalin overdose include: